fuhsjr00/bug.n/README.md

 ### Development

-Currently, there is one branches, `master`, the current stable version (v9), which is no longer actively developed or maintained.
+Currently, there is one branch, `master`, the current stable version (v9), which is no longer actively developed or maintained.